alcibiades01/beyondTech.github.io/README.md

 ## Testimonials

 ### Positive Feedback from Members
 > "Club Beyond Tech has been a source of inspiration and learning.
-The camaraderie among members is truly remarkable!" - [Member Name]
+The camaraderie among members is truly remarkable!" - Trupti nagraj

 ## Footer
-[Copyright Information and Any Additional Details]
+-Copyright Information and Any Additional Details